PhEEP/pxnw-gist-blog/README.md

 ## Questions

 * What do you think you would do different if you had 2 weeks to complete this assignment and no requirement to use Github.
 What would your backend solution look like?
+  * Testing
+  * User authentication
+  * User accounts to manage saved blogs
+  * Robust representation of github profiles
+  * Pagination of blog posts, next/prev posts, featured gists, etc.
+  * gist format influencing frontend display (markdown/html/json/php, etc.) syntax highlighting
+  * Linking of Github profile with option to pull in Gists as well as your own blog posts.
+  * I would probably keep the Firebase backend, it's flexible and scalable
+  * It would be awesome to have searchable gists by language/problem/tag, etc.
+  * Could turn into more of a social problem-solving site/network, more curated than StackOverflow or geared towards education/learning
 * How and where do you feel like this application should be deployed to?
+  * It's already deployed to Firebase hosting, which I think is a good solution.
 * Are you happy with your own solutions?
 If yes, what parts do you think are really well done, if not, what would you want to change?
+  * I'm pretty happy with how this turned out.
+The fundamentals are sound with a solid state management system via Vuex and some reusable components which are fairly easy to understand
+  * The site is (mostly) responsive and can be saved as an app on your smartphone screen
+  * It could use more documentation and testing
+    * I focused on my strengths.
+I don't have a ton of experience in making tests so I didn't want to take up a bunch of time with them here.
+I realize their value to a project and acknowledge my lack of experience with them.

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).